nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 Audit trail records **MUST** include the following minimum information:

 - a record of the user identity - this is the User ID, Name, Role profile (including Role and Organisation, URP id when Smartcard authenticated) attribute values, obtained from the user’s Session structure
-- a record of the identify of the authority – the person authorising the entry of or access to data (if different from the user)
+- a record of the identity of the authority – the person authorising the entry of or access to data (if different from the user)
 - the date and time on which the event occurred
 - details of the nature of the audited event and the identity of the associated data (for example patient ID, message ID) of the audited event
 - a sequence number to protect against malicious attempts to subvert the audit trail by, for example, altering the system date